Children's Education Fund Calculator

 Run it with sensible defaults

 Using child's current age of 5, university start age of 18, annual education cost of 18,000, years of education of 4, the calculation works out to 311.14.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Child's Current Age, University Start Age, Annual Education Cost, Years of Education, and Current Fund Balance — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works